What is happening?

 Yes.
 We have not been informed of a hard deadline, but we expect the SMS providers to gradually lower the limit for daily SMS messages to unverified numbers.

-Please complete this collection form so that SightCall can submit registration information on your behalf to both providers.
+We require you to please complete the form in the link below, so that SightCall can submit registration information on your behalf to both SMS providers.

 How does the SMS provider know explicitly that a Guest / Attendee's number has been consented?